liamsmith3194/otter-hockey/README.md

 1. I want to be able to *select a quantity choice* so that I can **order one or more of the same item.**

-1. I want to be able to *add a product to my bag* so that I can **purchase the item(s) I have selected.**
+1. I want to be able to *add a product to my basket* so that I can **purchase the item(s) I have selected.**

 #### Notifications

-1. I want to be able to *be notified of when I have added a product to my bag* so that I can **see that my request to add the item(s) has been successful.**
+1. I want to be able to *be notified of when I have added a product to my basket* so that I can **see that my request to add the item(s) has been successful.**

-1. I want to be able to *be shown an overview of my bag* so that I can **see the product and the important details I have selected to ensure they are correct.**
+1. I want to be able to *be shown an overview of my basket* so that I can **see the product and the important details I have selected to ensure they are correct.**

-1. I want to be able to *see the total price of my bag* so that I can **make sure I don't spend more than I want to.**
+1. I want to be able to *see the total price of my basket* so that I can **make sure I don't spend more than I want to.**

 1. I want to be able to *find out how much more I need to spend to receive free delivery* so that I can **see if it is cost-effective adding another product(s) to qualify for free delivery.**

-1. I want to be able to *click a button which takes me to my bag and check out* so that I can **proceed with payment easily.**
+1. I want to be able to *click a button which takes me to my basket and check out* so that I can **proceed with payment easily.**

 #### Registration